jasonskinner/jasonskinner.me/content/plugins/wpdiscuz/readme.txt

 == Changelog ==

-= Comments - wpDiscuz v5.0.7 =
+= Comments - wpDiscuz v5.2.2 =

-* Updated: Ultimate Member 2 integration code
-* Changed: JS code optimization to prevent json parse errors
-* Fixed Bug : Refresh CAPTCHA link jumps on top of site
+* Added: Asterisk in required fields placeholder
+* Added: Hide "Notify of new replies to this comment" button when email field is not required and not filled
+* Optimized: Avoiding CPU and Memory overloading on very busy websites
+* Fixed Bug: Child count of sticky comments when only parent comments are enabled to load
+* Fixed Bug: Comment position issue if there is a sticky
+* Fixed Bug: Reloading page after deleting comments

 IMPORTANT!

+- Please delete all caches and press CTRL+F5 on website front-end after updating wpDiscuz
 - wpDiscuz uses FontAwesome version 5.
 If you have created custom comment fields with custom icons, please edit and update with new version icons.
 - Please update all addons once the wpDiscuz is updated to 5 version.
 Old addons are not compatible with wpDiscuz 5.
 - If you have customized wpDiscuz CSS or comment walker php file in WordPress theme folder please remove those. wpDiscuz 5.x.x versions don't support old template files.